joy2323/centos7-packer-build/README.md

 To build a CentOS 7 virtual machine image using Packer on a virtual server, you will need to follow these general steps:

-- Connect to the virtual server via SSH as described in the previous answer.
+- Connect to the virtual server via SSH as described.

 - Install Packer on the virtual server by following the instructions provided in the Packer documentation.